 In his YA fiction, Mark combines his love of the outdoors (surfing, mountain biking, travelling) with his experience as a teacher in a residential campus on Victoria’s west coast.
 He believes strongly in the resilience and adaptability of young people when they’re confronted with new and challenging situations.

-Mark’s second novel, Wilder Country, is the winner of the 2018 Indie Book Award for Young Adult works.» Read more about Mark Smith
+Mark’s second novel, Wilder Country, is the winner of the 2018 Indie Book Award for Young Adults.» Read more about Mark Smith

 Steve Bell is an inspirational individual who has forged his own path through life.
 The world’s highest and most difficult mountains are the backdrop for his vivid lessons on growing up, personal fulfillment and building a business.» Read more about Steve Bell

 Tasneem is a whole lot of parts, symbolising the hybrid identity of today’s global citizen, which she speaks to with sheer wit.
 She is an East African born, Indian origin, Bendigo raised, Melbourne loving, daughter, mother, middle-child, karaoke swooning, sleep deprived, vertically challenged, feminist, Muslim, exhausted, activist – and she won’t compromise on any of those titles.» Read more about Tasneem Chopra

 Caroline is an engaging, entertaining and brutally honest speaker about her experiences as an only child growing up in a privileged European family burdened with hidden trauma.
 She talks with insight and humor about the complex dynamics of difficult parents and what it means to become a Good Daughter despite conflict, estrangement and illness.» Read more about Caroline Baum